 Elizabeth struggled with infertility for over 22 years and is passionate about helping others on their path to achieving parenthood.
 Following a first trimester miscarriage in 2010, Elizabeth began working closely with miscarriage and infant loss bereavement organizations and became Colorado’s first certified bereavement doula with Stillbirthday.
 She has over 70 hours of training in miscarriage and stillbirth support through several organizations to include The Wishbone Foundation and the Institute for the Study of Birth, Breath, and Death.
 She has also completed Psychological First Aid Training with the American Red Cross.

 Elizabeth is a former U.S. Marine, who upon honorable discharge began working as an administrative assistant.
 After the birth of her first child, Elizabeth became a labor doula, running a successful practice for over eight years.
 She desired a career in law enforcement and began working towards that goal, filling many roles while pursuing a Bachelor’s Degree in Social Work (anticipated 2018).
 She worked in the law enforcement and security field for approximately 10 years.

 Elizabeth is a true educator who enjoys public speaking on the topics of childbirth, infertility, miscarriage, and personal safety.
 Her specialties include: Miscarriage and Stillbirth Bereavement Support, Infertility Support, Professional Birth Assistance, Childbirth Education, Parenting, Healthcare Security Management, and Public Speaking.
-She lives in Colorado with her husband of over 18 years and their two living sons and daughter.
+She lives in Colorado with her husband of over 23 years and their two living sons and daughter.
 They are Orthodox Catholics.

-She is currently working on three other manuscripts.
+She is currently working on two other manuscripts.